 - Return policy and details

-When bidding, making an offer, or buying an item, as a buyer, you are agreeing to purchase the item based on what is stated in the listing.
-Always make sure you exactly understand what you are buying before making the purchase.
+When bidding, making an offer or buying an item, you are agreeing to purchase the item based on what is stated in the listing.
+Always make sure you understand what you are buying before making the purchase.
 The seller cannot change the item description after the item has sold.

-Also look at the type of items sold and the number of items sold.
-Compare to what the seller offers now.
-For example, if the seller's history shows only $10 items sold, and you are considering purchasing a $500 item from them, make sure you are comfortable with the seller's ability to accurately represent the item.
+Also look at the type and number of items sold and compare the information to what the seller offers.
+For example, if the seller's history shows only $10 items sold, and you are considering purchasing a $500 item, make sure you are comfortable with the seller's ability to accurately represent the item.

-Also, read through the comments and see what other buyers have said about the seller.
-Do they ship on time?
-Do they package items properly?
-Are the buyers pleased with the overall experience?
-Also look at comments left by the seller for his buyers.
+Read through the comments and see what other buyers have said about the seller.
+For example, you want to determine customer satisfaction with the timing of shipments, the way items are packaged, and the overall buyer experience.
+Also look at comments left by the seller for their buyers.
 Is he polite, thankful, and appreciative of buyers?
-If other buyers have had positive experiences with the seller, odds are you will, too.
+If other buyers have had positive experiences with the seller, you will likely have the same experience.

-A good feedback score is 98% or higher.
+A good feedback score is 98 percent or higher.
 You can still buy safely on eBay from sellers with lower scores, just be sure to do your homework and check them out.
-Sometimes legitimate things do happen, and sellers work hard to overcome bad feedback and improve their standing on eBay.
+Sometimes legitimate circumstances occur, and sellers work hard to overcome bad feedback and improve their standing on eBay.

-If there is ever a problem, disagreement, or a case opened, the first thing eBay will do when reviewing the case is read all correspondence between buyer and seller.
-It is why it is important to keep all communication with your seller on eBay through the eBay messaging system.
+Therefore, it is important to keep all communication with your seller on eBay through the eBay messaging system.
 There will be a trail of correspondence, and everything will be in writing.
-The seller can't backpedal or change his mind about what he told you.
+The seller can't backpedal or change their mind about what they told you.
 Many cases are resolved simply by eBay looking at the message history between buyer and seller.
 And remember, when corresponding with your seller, that eBay may read those messages one day.
 Be mindful of what you say and how you say it.